7 ways SMBs can benefit from IT outsourcing

 1. Reduce and control operating costs

 One of the benefits of IT outsourcing is the positive impact it can have on your bottom line.
 When you outsource your IT you can set a budget as the majority of contracts operate on a flat monthly fee.

 You will also be able to reduce spending on hardware, including servers, storage and data centre running costs.
 Managed service providers offer cloud-based services which allow you to rent hardware.
 Or you can have your systems hosted off-site in the provider’s data centre, which is continually monitored by them and offers a substantial cost saving.

 2. Focus on your business

 No business can be an expert in every area, and SMBs can lack the resources to build dedicated internal teams.
-Therefore it makes sense to outsource certain functions to a company who specifically focus on that area, and who have qualified and experienced staff at their fingertips.
-By allowing a managed service provider to take responsibility for your IT environment it allows your staff to focus on core activities which drive revenue and help grow your business.
+Therefore it makes sense to outsource certain functions to a company who focus specifically on that area.
+By allowing an IT provider to take responsibility for your IT environment your staff can focus on growing your business.

 3. Access to experienced and qualified professionals

-A quality managed service provider will provide you with access to highly qualified and accredited professionals who understand your IT environment.
+A quality managed service provider will provide you with access to qualified and accredited professionals who understand your IT environment.
 There are few problems they won’t have seen, so they will have the experience to deal with any technical issues swiftly.

 4. Gain a competitive advantage

 SMBs will often lack the resources run a fully staffed IT department that matches the quality of larger businesses.
 Outsourcing provides smaller businesses with access to the same technology and expertise but at the fraction of the price.
 The right partner won’t focus on their bottom line, instead, they’ll advise on technology investments which make business sense and deliver real value.

 5. 24x7x365 monitoring